 Step 1: Get the Attention of the Class

-In past posts I’ve disscussed attention grabbers at length.
-Before you try to start teaching a song, you need to make sure that your class is in the proper head space.
-The first few minutes of teaching a song is going to require the students to calmly listen, so it’s a good idea to get rid of their excess energy before beginning this endeavor.
+In past posts, I’ve discussed attention grabbers at length.
+Before you try to start teaching a song, you need to make sure that your class is in the proper headspace.
+The first few minutes of teaching a song are going to require the students to calmly listen, so it’s a good idea to get rid of their excess energy before beginning this endeavor.

 Another good method of getting the class’s attention for a song is to bring in some props or photos.
 If I was to teach “Mary Had a Little Lamb”, I might bring in a stuffed animal lamb or show a picture.
 I’ve even dressed in costume a few times, which had a great effect on the students and got them involved before I even began teaching the song.
 A little bit of theatrics goes a long way.